sg-crest A Singapore Government Agency Website

 He added: “Singapore is at the centre of our global supply chain.
 We research, design and develop products here.
 We have research programmes with your outstanding universities.
 For these reasons, it’s our global headquarters.”

-It currently employs over 1,400 locally and plans to hire more than 250 engineers and scientists across robotics, machine learning, and other areas, as well as establish a new global cybersecurity centre in Singapore.
+It currently employs over 1,400 locally and plans to hire more than 250 engineers and scientists across areas such as robotics, machine learning and others, as well as establish a new global cybersecurity centre in Singapore.

 The new hires will span various roles, such as engineers, technicians and production associates.